scrallex/score/docs/overview.md

    strings representing themes in the corpus.
 Additional graph analytics identify connector strings that bridge themes.

-This repository contains skeleton code for each of these steps.
+This repository now includes an executable pipeline (`sep_text_manifold.pipeline.analyse_directory`) and a CLI (`stm`) that run these steps end-to-end on a directory of text files.
+The pipeline produces manifold windows, aggregated string profiles, connector scores and theme assignments which can be inspected via `stm summary`, `stm strings` and `stm themes`.
 The actual quantum algorithms are not reimplemented here; instead, you should port or wrap the QFH and QBSA implementations from the core SEP repositories (see `integration_with_sep.md`).